lmsac/2M-EC/README.md

 The first column, "Samples," represents the clinical identification numbers of the patients, and "target" indicates the patient grouping, where 1 denotes the endometrial cancer group and 0 denotes the non-endometrial cancer group.
 Additionally, for the "p53" and "nsmp" groupings, 1 represents the specific molecular subtype group of the cancer, while 0 represents the other three coded molecular subtype groups combined.

-## Open access to all data
-Direct decompression provides access to all the multi-omics maldi data (plasma-PM.zip, plasma-PP.zip, cervical.zip, and uterine.zip) used in the study, along with downloadable paired clinical metadata (Metadata_CI.csv) for the 531 patients.
-The processed maldi data matrices are also available in Appendix Table Data S2: Prepared multi-omics MS dataset (.xlsx).